gigasquid/clj-drone/README.md

 Why shouldn't the AR drone have goals and beliefs?
 Inspired by John McCarthy's
-[Ascribing Mental Qualities to Machines](http://www-formal.stanford.edu/jmc/ascribing/ascribing.html) , the AR drone can execute behavoir based on defined goals and beliefs and log its progress in the drone.log.
+[Ascribing Mental Qualities to Machines](http://www-formal.stanford.edu/jmc/ascribing/ascribing.html) , the AR drone can execute behavior based on defined goals and beliefs and log its progress in the drone.log.
 The way it works is the function that continually processes the navigation input, looks at the atom that holds the list of the current goals.
 Currently, the drone